Fourth Notice of Regulatory Relief

 15. Extension of Regulatory Relief for Club Licenses: Type 50, 51 and 52

 The Department has received requests to extend its Notice of Regulatory Relief for delivery of alcoholic beverages to licensed premises that hold Club Licenses, Type-50, Type-51, and Type-52.
 Normally, Club Licenses only have the privilege of serving alcohol to members upon their licensed premises.
-The Department has determined the public health, safety, and welfare will not be harmed if these privileges are temporarily extended to allow for the off-sale of alcoholic beverages in the same manner as for other types of on-sale licensees, as detailed in the Department’s first Notice of Regulatory Relief (and related guidance), as long as the club limits such sales and deliveries to club members only.
-Under this Notice of Regulatory Relief, a Club Licensee may temporarily sell and deliver alcoholic beverages in manufacturer sealed containers to its club members away from its licensed premises.
+The Department has determined the public health, safety, and welfare will not be harmed if these privileges are temporarily extended to allow for the off-sale of alcoholic beverages in the same manner as for other types of on-sale licensees, as detailed in the Department’s First Notice of Regulatory Relief (and related guidance), as long as the club limits such sales and deliveries to persons to whom the club licensee is authorized to sell alcoholic beverages.
+Under this Notice of Regulatory Relief, a Club Licensee may temporarily sell and deliver alcoholic beverages in manufacturer sealed containers to its club members (or other persons to whom it is authorized to sell) away from its licensed premises.
 In addition, a Club Licensee may seal its own containers to sell and deliver alcoholic beverages to its members in accordance with the same guidelines provided to other licensees, including that the alcohol is only delivered in conjunction with a bona fide meal and the alcohol is transported in a safe manner.
 Please see the updated guidance by license type tool on the Department’s website.

 As with the prior measures in the First Notice, Second Notice, and Third Notice, this Notice of Regulatory Relief is designed to support the alcoholic beverage industry in its efforts to assist California in slowing the spread of the virus while assisting the industry in dealing with the economic challenges it is facing as a result.
 The Department has carefully considered the public’s health, safety, and welfare in providing this relief, and the Department has concluded that the decision to defer enforcement of these measures, exercised on a temporary basis, will not jeopardize the public’s health, safety, or welfare.
 In lieu of individual requests for relief submitted to the Department, the temporary relief from the enforcement of the regulatory requirements set forth in this notice are applicable to all affected Department licensees and will continue until further notice.